-How to predict which link building or SEO technique will get axed next by Google?
-Based on my observations from the past ten years I have developed some precognitive sense.
+How do you predict which link-building or SEO technique will get axed next by Google?
+Based on my observations from the past ten years, I have developed some precognitive sense.
 I can feel it even before I can explain it.
-Sounds ludicrous but is pretty rational indeed given the atmosphere of fear Google spreads.
+Sounds ludicrous but is pretty rational indeed, given the atmosphere of fear Google spreads.

 A decade of SEO history

-This year I celebrate a decade of offering SEO services.
-I’ve been building websites for already five years prior to that and had been publishing online even two years longer.
+This year, I celebrate a decade of offering SEO services.
+I’d been building websites for five years prior to that and had been publishing online for even two years longer.
 So I remember the times when there was no Google or the early years when it was something new and shiny: I remember the days when Google introduced nofollow to combat comment spam or when they acquired Urchin and later started offering a free web statistics tool called Google Analytics based on it.

-I also remember the days before Google officially announced that “paid links” are evil.
+I also remember the days before Google officially announced that “paid links” were evil.

 The pace of change has accelerated ever since.
 It sometimes takes only a few months from the first unofficial hint to the actual ban of a widely used SEO technique.
-Perfectly legit and recommended tactics get banned by now so that even so called white hat SEO has become an increasingly risky business.
-By now people get scared!
-Not only linking out scares them but even writing about SEO.
-After all they could endorse or mention something that is still OK but won’t be anymore a few weeks or months from now.
+Perfectly legit and recommended tactics get banned by now, so even so-called white hat SEO has become an increasingly risky business.
+By now, people get scared!
+Not only linking out scares them, but even writing about SEO.
+After all, they could endorse or mention something that is still OK but won’t be anymore a few weeks or months from now.

 I also recognize patterns by now.
 You can see the writing on the wall when a widely used SEO technique will get axed months before it actually happens or even quite a while before Matt’s cat knows it.
-Based on the past developments I already see a somewhat clear lifecycle of a great link building technique until its get banned by Google.
-I say link building specifically because there is nothing new anymore in onpage SEO for a few years, no revolutionary developments unless you refer to proprietary Google measures like Google+ integration.
+Based on past developments, I already see a somewhat clear lifecycle of a great link-building technique until it gets banned by Google.
+I say link building specifically because there is nothing new anymore in on-page SEO for a few years.
+There are no revolutionary developments unless you refer to proprietary Google measures like Google+ integration.

 The path to hell